 Apply

-Applications for the spring 2025 semester open in fall 2024.
+Applications for the fall 2026 semester open in spring 2026.
 Students apply through the Law School’s process for experiential learning courses.
 The clinic does not normally conduct interviews, but may do so.
 Applicants are encouraged to use the standard application form to articulate their personal goals and how the clinic connects with those goals.
 Students with questions should reach out to Associate Clinical Professor of Law Dennis Fan.